wmchan1168/wmchan1168.github.io/USER TERMS AND CONDITIONS.md

 Changes to the Terms

-We may revise the Terms from time to time, for example if there are changes to relevant laws and regulatory requirements or changes to our business practices.
+I may revise the Terms from time to time, for example if there are changes to relevant laws and regulatory requirements or changes to our business practices.
 If we revise these Terms we will post the revised Terms on this webpage and update the “Last Updated” date below.
 Unless otherwise expressly agreed in writing, your access will be subject to the most recent version of the Terms available on this webpage.

 Immaterial modifications are effective upon publication.
 You will be required to accept the then-current version of these Terms with each instance of accessing the Service.
-We recommend that you read through the Terms available on this webpage regularly so that you can be sure that you are aware of any changes that may apply to you.
+I recommend that you read through the Terms available on this webpage regularly so that you can be sure that you are aware of any changes that may apply to you.

 Except as expressly permitted in this Section 3, these Terms may be amended only by a written agreement signed by authorized representatives of the parties to these Terms.